 Accuri provided us with a set of sample files demonstrating the collection of data from cells stained with a PE-anti-CD4 antibody, and we’ll use this as an example.
 You can see from their CFlow software analysis that they achieve separation of and gate on the lymphocyte population (P1, first panel), and further separate CD4+ from CD4- cells (second two panels).
 We’ll show you how to do the same in Cytobank!

-Mass cytometry, a technique developed by DVS Sciences, represents a revolutionary spin on classic fluorescence-based flow cytometry.
+Mass cytometry, a technique developed by DVS Sciences, now a Fluidigm Company represents a revolutionary spin on classic fluorescence-based flow cytometry.
 Instead of using antibodies tagged with fluorophores (in which spectral overlap quickly limits the number of parameters available for simultaneous detection), mass cytometry relies on antibodies tagged with transition element isotopes.
 Antibody-bound cells are vaporized, ionized, and analyzed on a mass spectrometer.